 The first hint, around 2009, that Boston is becoming a hub for filming big movies was that our Charlestown High school announcements started filling with casting calls for “teenagers with strong Boston accents.”

 The next hint was last year when seven giant movie trailers set up shop down the street from my apartment and flocks of locals gathered to catch a glimpse of Mila Kunis filming “Ted.”

 But it took a guided group tour of Boston TV and Movie sites from On Location Tours for me to really get the extent to which Boston has enhanced the world’s screens.

-My friend Angel and I arrived for the tour at 10:45am sharp on Boston Common, atwitter with excitement.
+My friend Angel and I arrived for the tour at 10:45am sharp on Boston Common in the Emerald Necklace parks system, atwitter with excitement.
 It was a beautiful, crystal-blue-skied day, and the Common was packed with other themed tour groups, including several tour guides dressed as Ben Franklin and other founding fathers who seemed a bit peeved at the crowd our guide, Dave, was attracting.
 History?
 Ho-hum.
 Movie and TV sites?
 Amazing!